sairaatta/conquer_chess/docs/rulebook/README.md

 8.5     Incomplete scoresheets:

 8.5.1    If neither player keeps score under Article 8.4, the arbiter or an assistant should try to be present and keep score.
 In this case, immediately after a flag has fallen the arbiter shall pause the chessclock.
-Then both players shall update their scoresheets, using the arbiter’s or the opponent’s scoresheet.
+Then both players shall update their scoresheets, using the arbiter's or the opponent's scoresheet.

 8.5.2    If only one player has not kept score under Article 8.4, he/she must, as soon as either flag has fallen, update his/her scoresheet completely before moving a piece on the chessboard.
-Provided it is that player’s move, he/she may use his/her opponent’s scoresheet, but must return it before making a move.
+Provided it is that player's move, he/she may use his/her opponent's scoresheet, but must return it before making a move.

 8.5.3    If no complete scoresheet is available, the players must reconstruct the game on a second chessboard under the control of the arbiter or an assistant.
 He/She shall first record the actual game position, clock times, whose clock was running and the number of moves made/completed, if this information is available, before reconstruction takes place.